nizamiza/noc-pb-deno-fresh-workshop/README.md

 In recent years, Deno, a TypeScript-first JavaScript runtime, has gained a fair level of popularity and many frameworks and libraries have emerged around the technology.
 In this workshop, we will learn how to deploy a production-ready web application using:

-- **⛺️ PocketBase:** Lightweight, single-executable backend with MySQL database.
+- **⛺️ [PocketBase](https://pocketbase.io):** Lightweight, single-executable backend with MySQL database.
-- **🦕 Deno:** Modern, TypeScript-first JavaScript runtime that focuses on developer experience and Web APIs.
+- **🦕 [Deno](https://deno.com):** Modern, TypeScript-first JavaScript runtime that focuses on developer experience and Web APIs.
-- **🍋 Fresh:** A Deno-based full-stack framework for building fast and scalable websites.
+- **🍋 [Fresh](https://fresh.deno.dev):** A Deno-based full-stack framework for building fast and scalable websites.

-We will build a simple note-taking app and deploy it to Deno Deploy, a serverless platform for JavaScript applications.
+We will build a simple note-taking app and deploy it to [Deno Deploy](https://deno.com/deploy), a serverless platform for JavaScript applications.
+We will use [PocketHost](https://pockethost.io) to host our PocketBase instance.

 ## Outline